Pick a Name

 A Registered Agent is the person or business responsible for receiving tax, legal, and government documents during regular business hours.
 It's important that every business has one.
 You can either serve as your own registered agent, designate one, or have Rocket Lawyer serve as your registered agent.
 After all, we're always in the office.

-Get a Tax ID
+Get a Federal Tax ID Number

 California LLCs are required to have a Federal EIN tax number.
-You can get one yourself or let us do the leg work for you.
+You can get one yourself or let us do the legwork for you.

 Think of your tax ID as the social security number for your company.
 It will be important for business contracts, tax filings, and all manner of documents down the line.